February 22, 2024

 1. Smooth cookie batters (no chunky ingredients like nuts, raisins, dried fruit) can be piped from an icing piping bag with a large nozzle end.

-2. Instead of using a spoon, if you have one, use a small cookie scoop (like an ice cream scoop) to place batter on the cookie sheet and cookies will all be the same size and should all finish baking at the same time.
+2. Instead of a spoon, use a cookie scoop (like a small ice cream scoop) to place batter on the cookie sheet.
+This way the cookies will all be the same size and should all finish baking at the same time.

 Baking